About Tony Bourdain

 4. For a chef and food expert his critiques when eating surprisingly often amount to nothing more than "Wow, that's good."
 That's preferable, though, to his celebrity-chef voice-over voice.
 "This is chef so-and-so, and no one in the world right now is doing more interesting things with baby turnips, and he's doing it right here in his foodie stronghold outside of Portland, Oregon, where staggeringly hip people with ink and beards have raised food snobbery to high art."
 And, yes, we've heard 75 times that Tony likes meat on a stick.

-5. It's actually when he's on the streets where the vendors and small shops sell that meat on a stick, that Bourdain is at his best.
+5. It's actually when he's on the streets where the vendors and small shops that sell that meat on a stick, that Bourdain is at his best.
 He's not a food snob himself, and he really gives a good sense of what street life is like around the world, especially in Asia.
 He also goes on these adventures with a variety of non-food people, which is also good.

 6. His interactions with non-food people really make his shows interesting and successful.
 He talks to artists, writers, journalists, musicians, business people, and in those conversations you can learn more about the strengths and troubles of a region than you will ever learn on most news shows.
 Bourdain is a true humanist and an empathetic listener, which is a nice contrast or complement to Punk Bourdain.
+This is the secret sauce of the show.

 7. And finally, he really is a good writer, even if some of his shtick is formulaic.
 I find the formula amusing, so I'm on board.